 - Coriander leaves

-If you prepare this for the next day, place the pot inside the refrigerator until you are ready to serve them.
+- If you prepare this for the next day, place the pot inside the refrigerator until you are ready to serve them.
 The flavor will develop even more and the egg will get a much darker brown.
-You can also remove some of the extra fat that has solidify due to refrigeration.
+You can also remove some of the extra fat that have solidified due to refrigeration.
 Leave some on for flavor though.
-Reheat it on stove top when you are read to serve
+Reheat it on stove top when you are ready to serve

 - Serve warm and garnish with coriander leaves just before serving